 Section 4.
 Release Time.
-The University shall provide four (4) days of release time, without loss of pay, each fiscal year, to be divided, at the Union's discretion, among its officials, to attend union functions provided that official has notified his/her supervisor no less than thirty (30) days in advance of the leave.
+The University shall provide four (4) days of release time, without loss of pay, each fiscal year, to be divided, at the Union's discretion, among its officials, to attend union functions provided that official has notified his/her supervisor and the Office of Human Resources no less than thirty (30) days in advance of the leave.
 The official will arrange, if necessary, for a substitute acceptable to his/her supervisor, to perform his/her duties during such leave, or arrange to complete the work at another time, whichever is appropriate.